 Reed Theatre regularly welcomes guest artists and scholars to the department to present work, give talks, and offer workshops.
-Recent guests have included Anne Bogart, Jorge Huerta, Madison Moore, Michael Rohd, Lue Douthit, Anne Washburn, Universes, Meredith Monk, Philip Kan Gotanda, Lee Blessing, and Tim Miller.
+Recent guests have included Anne Bogart, Jorge Huerta, Madison Moore, Michael Rohd, Lue Douthit, Anne Washburn, Universes, Meredith Monk, Philip Kan Gotanda, and Tim Miller.
 Reed Theatre enjoys collaboration with the Portland theatre community, including projects and interactions with Portland Institute for Contemporary Art, Portland Experimental Theatre Ensemble, the Risk/Reward Festival, Profile Theatre, the August Wilson Red Door Project, and Portland Playhouse, among others.

-As of fall 2013, the Theatre department is delighted to inhabit Reed's new Performing Arts Building, which Theatre will share with the departments of Music and Dance.
+Since Fall 2013, the Theatre department has inhabited Reed's new Performing Arts Building, which Theatre shares with the departments of Music and Dance.
 In the new PAB, there are two theatres: the 180-seat state of the art Studio Theatre, and the 99-seat Black Box.
 The new building also features a performance laboratory, a dedicated rehearsal room, a design studio, an up-to-date and equipped scene shop and costume studios, and multiple networked classrooms.
 The building is designed to be energy efficient, boasts ample common spaces for collaborative work, a rooftop garden, art exhibition spaces, and has a wide atrium to welcome the campus and Reed communities.
 For more information about the development of this exciting project, which broke ground in 2011, please see this article in Reed Magazine.

-The department is staffed by theatre professionals.
-Kathleen Worley (acting, directing, intercultural theatre, solo performance, playwriting) has performed with many regional theatre companies; her one-woman show, developed from the writings of Virginia Woolf, has been much acclaimed.
+The department is staffed by theatre scholars and professional artists.
 Kate Bredeson (theatre history and literature, dramaturgy, playwriting, directing, gender and theatre) is a theatre historian, director, and dramaturg.
 Former Resident Dramaturg of Court Theatre in Chicago, and winner of the 2011 LMDA national dramaturgy residency grant, she has collaborated as dramaturg with theatres including Yale Rep, Portland Playhouse, and the Guthrie.
-A Paris Fulbright alum, her theatre history work focuses on French political theatre in the 1960s; as a production dramaturg she has worked at regional theatres as well as with small collectives and on new plays.
+A Paris Fulbright alum, her theatre history work focuses on French political theatre in the 1960s.
 Peter Ksander (set, lighting, and sound design) is an Obie-winning stage designer who has worked internationally, and served as a curator for the Ontological Hysteric Incubator / the Incubator Arts Project in NYC.
 Kate Duffly (acting, directing, race and American theatre, performance studies) is a scholar-director whose research and artistic work focuses on socially-engaged performance; she has had the opportunity to collaborate with acclaimed community-based theatre companies like Cornerstone Theater in Los Angeles and Bread and Puppet Theater in Vermont.
 Elliot Leffler (theatre history and literature, directing, South African activist theatre, Theatre of the Oppressed) is a scholar, director, and facilitator of community-engaged performance projects whose research focuses on theatre as a catalyst for intercultural dialogue; he has collaborated with high schools, prisons, community ensembles, summer camps, churches, synagogues, and prominent theatre companies such as Portland Playhouse and Sojourn Theatre.

 Reed Theatre and Diversity